 A medicolegal death investigation is a specialization in and of itself.
 Entering this field requires a balance of medical and investigative knowledge obtained through education and work experience.

-Typical degrees professionals in this field earn are graduate degrees in medicolegal death investigation, pathology, criminal justice, criminal investigation, forensics, psychology, or even anthropology.
-There are also medicolegal death investigator training programs that are one to five days long for professionals in this field who need further education or to meet continuing education requirements.
+Professionals in this field earn graduate degrees in medicolegal death investigation, pathology, criminal justice, criminal investigation, forensics, psychology, or even anthropology.
+There are also one to five day medicolegal death investigator training programs for professionals in this field who need further education or to meet continuing education requirements.

 Admissions Requirements for Medicolegal Death Investigator Programs